Alastair Wilson

 - “Causation, Explanation and the Metaphysics of Aspect” (Review), Notre Dame Philosophical Reviews, 2019.

-- “Making Things Up, by Karen Bennett” (Review).
-Mind 128(510): 588-600, 2019.
+- “Making Things Up, by Karen Bennett” (Review), Mind 128(510): 588-600, 2019.

-- “The Quantum Revolution in Philosophy, by Richard Healey” (Review).
-Notre Dame Philosophical Reviews, 2018.
+- “The Quantum Revolution in Philosophy, by Richard Healey” (Review), Notre Dame Philosophical Reviews, 2018.

-- Super-Humeanism: Insufficiently Naturalistic and Insufficiently Explanatory (Review), Metascience 27, 3, p.
-427-431, 2018.
+- Super-Humeanism: Insufficiently Naturalistic and Insufficiently Explanatory, Metascience 27(3): 427-431, 2018.

 Michael Townsen Hicks